rubenarslan/formr.org/documentation/install.md

 you want to change).

 #### 3. Set permissions
-The following folder (and its sub-folders) has to be writable: `/tmp`.
+The followings folders (and their sub-folders) have to be writable: `/tmp` and `/webroot/assets/tmp`.

 #### 4. Work out paths
 Depending on your configuration, you might have to tweak `define_root.php` and the various `.htaccess` files.